pd-projects/hugo-puredata.info/content/objects/loadbang.md

 Loadbangs within abstractions send their "bang" messages before those of loadbangs in the calling patch.
 Otherwise, the order in which the "bangs" are sent from two loadbang objects is undefined.

-You can force loaddbangs to fire if you send a 'loadbang' message to the patch (see 'pd-messages').
+You can force loadbangs to fire if you send a 'loadbang' message to the patch (see 'pd-messages').